-In-office teeth whitening is a safe, effective option for whitening your smile.
+In-office teeth whitening can be a safe, effective option for whitening your smile.
 It generally takes about 2 hours at our dental office.
 To begin the process, we apply a barrier around your gums to protect them.
 Next, a thin layer of gel is applied to each tooth and chemically activated.
-We will repeat this process a few times, until the desired shade of white is achieved.
+We will repeat this process a few times until the desired shade of white is achieved.

 At-Home Teeth Whitening in Ottawa

-At-home teeth whitening kits, available at our dentist office, allow you to whiten your teeth from the comfort and convenience of your own home.
-We will create custom whitening trays specifically for your smile, and provide you thorough at-home instructions.
+At-home teeth whitening kits, available at our dentist's office, allow you to whiten your teeth in the comfort and convenience of your own home.
+We will create custom whitening trays specifically for your smile, and provide you with thorough at-home instructions.